 4. She had a turbulent marriage

-Frida and Diego Rivera wed in 1929.
-She was only 22, and he was 43.
+Frida and Diego Rivera got married in 1929.
+She was only 22, he was 43.
 She was his third wife.
 Frida once said, “I suffered two grave accidents in my life…One in which a streetcar knocked me down and the other was Diego”.

 5. Her sister was also Diego’s lover